 Can you fry bacon in a deep fryer?

 Yes, you can deep fry bacon in a deep fryer.
 Always remember to keep your temperatures high when frying bacon.
 This helps in achieving crispy and flavorful strips of bacon.
-Moreover, you need to find a quality oil that can surely bring the best out of your bacon.
+Also, you need to find a quality oil that can surely bring the best out of your bacon.
 Vegetable and peanut oil are recommended.
 Lastly, arrange the strips in a straight position of the deep fryer's basket.
 Avoid strips to overlap from each other to ensure even cooking.

 How long does it take to fry bacon in a pan?